awslabs/aws-backup-dynamodb-rotator/README.md

 The app requires the following AWS resources to exist before installation:

 1. An AWS Backup vault [configured to send notification events to SNS][backup-sns-guide].
-1. An SNS topic that receives notifications from the Backup vault.
+1. An SNS topic [configured to allow notifications from the Backup vault][sns-backup-config].
 1. One or more DynamoDB tables configured in Backup that you wish to restore on a recurring basis.
-1. A scheduled Backup job in the Backup vault that backs up the DynamoDB tables you wish to restore.
+1. An AWS Backup job in the Backup vault that backs up the DynamoDB tables you wish to restore.

 ## Parameters